Snippets

 Andy nodded.
 ‘And since no one challenged the stories and humans constantly reproduce them, we are still disconnected.’

-‘Could we find the kind of stories which allow us to reconnect?’
+Alice frowned.
+‘Do you think we could find the kind of stories which would allow us to reconnect?’

 ‘And not be lost any more?’